 What better way to change someone’s mind about a people and place then to go there and talk with people?
 The power of travel is real.
 Unfortunately, there have always been roadblocks for the traveler of color.
 We have seen this even here in the U.S. with the need for publications like the “Green Book”.
 The “Green Book” was a travel guide that listed businesses and private homes that would reliably serve black people during the era of Jim Crow law keeping motorist safe from dangers like sundown towns.
 On the flip side the gay & queer travel industry has often stayed clear of black countries at large and often only targeted to gay men.
 The endless amounts of Sizzle Miami ads with shirtless black gay men and white gay couples I had seen in ads for Paris had painted a very specific idea about who I was when moving throughout the world and where I could go.
 This specific cross section of queerness and race in relation to travel is unseen in the strides many travel companies trying to tackle the lack of diversity in their messaging and programing.
 This is where CONNEK will fill the void starting in Jamaica and with possibility of growing globally.

-In keeping with RAGGA NYC’s mission to document and create representation for the queer Caribbean community, CONNEK will release a campaign of videos, photographic stories [like this] and more telling the stories of a select group of influential queer Jamaicans changing the narrative.
+In keeping with RAGGA NYC’s mission to document and create representation for the queer Caribbean community, CONNEK will release a campaign of videos and more telling the stories of a select group of influential queer Jamaicans changing the narrative.
 Highlights of people like Neish McLean.
 Neish McLean is the HIV Coordinator and Project Manager at Equality for All Foundation Jamaica and Co-Founder of TransWave Jamaica, an organization that promotes transgender health and well-being.

 During and after the trip in Jamaica, CONNEK will release a video series going over the trip and its impact of attendees after the trip ends.
 The CONNEK team will then hold a RAGGA x Jamsterdam family link up party here in NYC where the Jamaican talent who was involved in the trip then comes to NYC.
 CONNEK supporters of the project will also get gifts from the CONNEK team like a CONNEK zine with contributions from all the folk involved in Jamsterdam and RAGGA NYC.